brunswyck/docu/docs/_sources/cisco.rst.txt

     Remote routes
 	 These are remote networks connected to other routers.
 Routes to these networks can either be statically configured or dynamically learned through dynamic routing protocols.

 The sources of the routing table entries are identified by a *code*.
 The code identifies how the route was learned.
-For instance, common codes include:
+For instance, common codes include

    * L - Identifies the address assigned to a router’s interface.
 	This allows the router to efficiently determine when it receives a packet for the interface instead of being forwarded.